The M/S Estonia Accident investigation

 01.24

 Bridge sends Mayday via VHF.
-Angle of heel is >40°.
+Angle of heel is ~20°.
 There is a blackout aboard.
+Many ships hear Mayday, incl.
+M/S Marialla.

-Main generators have tripped and the emergency generator starts.
-Starboard side deck 7 is close to the water.
+Main generators have tripped and the emergency generator/light starts.
+Starboard side deck #7 is close to the water.

 01.30

 Angle of heel is 90° and P stern side is below water.
-Mayday stops.
+End of Mayday.

-People are walking on the flat P side that is sloping towards the aft end.
+People are walking on the flat P side that is sloping down towards the aft end.
 All people on P-side jump into the water or some rafts.
-No. 1 S lifeboat is launched.
+No. 1 S lifeboat is free and floating in the water with people aboard.

 01.33